 We finally had some rain after the scorching heat of last week.
 Though the rain isn’t as abundant as I’d like and makes the air quite muggy, at least it’s a relief not having to stay inside and have the air condition on all day.

-I wore this a used book sale on Wednesday (it’s one of the things I miss about LA – the book sales at the local library every weekend and lunch at the dinner afterward.)
-I didn’t get a lot, only 4 books, but the again, I’m seriously running out of shelf space.
+I wore this a used book sale on Wednesday (it’s one of the things I miss about LA – the book sales at the local library every weekend and lunch at the diner afterward.)
+I didn’t get a lot, only 4 books, but then again, I’m seriously running out of shelf space.
 I read a lot of ebooks, which helps, but holding an actual book is still so much better, you know?
 I also try to implement a “one in, one out” rule with my bookshelves like I do with my closet, but it’s a lot harder.
 Take Harry Potter, for example – I have both the UK and the US editions, and I’m not giving up either of them.
 They just look so lovely together.

 We’re having the first heatwave of the summer, hence my simple and breezy outfit.
 I know most style guides would advice you to wear dresses or shorts in the summer, but I actually find a loose-fitting shirt and pair of pants work better for me.
 You won’t have to worry about thigh rub like you would in a dress, and with long pants instead of shorts, you won’t have to apply so much sunscreen and there is less surface for the bugs to feed on too.
 I always recoil in horror when I see tourists wandering around in shorts and tank tops (yes, I’m aware that I’m technically wearing a tank top too.)
 Cover up, people!
 There’s a reason people in Vietnam dress like this when we go out.